1. Choose a topic;

 Suggestion

-1. Select different colors and magnification levels ("zoom") in the two menus for different views;
+1. Select distinct colors and magnification levels ("zoom") in the two menus, for distinct visualizations;

-2. Check where the equations that define the Mandelbrot profile are located in the code, and make small changes to check different results.
+2. Check where the equations that define the Mandelbrot profile are in the code, and make small changes to verify distinct results.

 Equation: